 Freedom Coach Gina Gayle Gray of Anywhere Mind Body & Soul to be Featured on Close Up Radio

-GRAPEVINE, TEXAS, UNITED STATES, March 30, 2021 /EINPresswire.com/ -- In order to shine brightly, we must be able to believe in our True Highest Self—and most people need help remembering who we are at our very Source.
+GRAPEVINE, TEXAS, UNITED STATES, April 6, 2021 /EINPresswire.com/ -- To live fully in balance and freedom, we must journey back to our True Highest Self.

-There are people who can guide others on a transformational journey to a life without restrictions.
-Gina Gayle Gray is one such person.
-Gina is a Freedom Coach and the founder of Anywhere Mind Body & Soul.
+Gina is a Freedom Coach and the founder of Anywhere Mind Body & Soul, where she guides clients on a transformational journey back to personal power and inner wisdom.

-“As a Freedom Coach, I guide my clients by shining the light for them and leading them on a journey back to their own personal power and inner wisdom,” says Gina.
-“In this place, they can transform overwhelmed states such as feeling lost, trapped, or empty into states of balance, composure, and vitality.
-I believe everybody has their own best resources right inside of them.
-My goal is to guide them back to their True Highest Self, which is deep inside.”
+“If you are living in a state of overwhelm and feeling lost, trapped or empty, finding your way back to your True Self can seem unlikely,” says Gina, “but I believe our own best resources are inside of us.”

 Listen to the show on BlogTalkRadio